kagaimiq/jielie/datafmt/br17-fw.md

 ```

 The files listed there are:
- - `ver.bin` (type 0x05) → Version info of the SDK, libraries, etc. (everything residing in the `.version` section)
+ - `ver.bin` (type 0x05) → Version info of the SDK, libraries, etc.
  - `user.app` (type 0x02) → The main app area
  - `sys.cfg` (type 0x06) → System configuration
- - `spc.aer` (type 0x07) → Special area definitions (VM, BTIF, etc.)
+ - `spc.aer` (type 0x07) → Special area definitions (for VM, BTIF, etc.)
- - `chip_key.bin` (type 0x08) → An obfuscated copy of a chipkey used for this image (how lame!)
+ - `chip_key.bin` (type 0x08) → An obfuscated copy of a chipkey used for this image

 ### uboot.boot

-This file contains the second-stage bootloader, that is stored in an encrypted [BANKCB](bankcb.md) format.
+The file contains the second-stage bootloader that is in charge of doing SPI flash memory map setup, as well as doing firmware upgrades via Bluetooth, the USB UBOOT2.00 bootloader or from BFU files on a USB drive / SD card.

+It is stored in a scrambled [BANKCB](bankcb.md) format, which also uses the same constant 0xFFFF key.

-Actually, there are *two* BANKCB blobs, that are located next to each other.
-The first one is loaded by the Boot ROM, which chainloads the second blob right after the the first one.
+And there are actually *two* BANKCB blobs coming next to another: the first one is loaded by the ROM, which is used to chainload the second bankcb image that contains the actual bootloader code.

-Even if the second blob's load address claims to be 0x01000000 or something like that,
-actually it is loaded next to the first blob, rather being e.g. mapped into the SFC map somehow.
+The second blob is also loaded next to the first one in memory, meaning that the 'load address' field is meaningless in this case (they set it to 0x01000000, which of course couldn't be in a SPI flash map in any way possible).
-So if the first blob's load address is 0x2000 and size is 0x260, then the second blob is loaded at address 0x2260.
+For example if the first blob's load address is 0x2000 and size is 0x260, then the second blob is going to be loaded at address 0x2260.

 ### ver.bin

 This file contains the version info of the SDK, libraries, etc.

-basically everything residing in the `.version` section, which is then consolidated into a single `ver.bin` file with the `link-version` utility in the toolchain.
+This is generated by the `link-version` utility in the toolchain, consolidating data from all `.version` sections.

 ```
 0000d200  2f 00 00 00 76 65 72 73  69 6f 6e 5f 73 74 61 72  |/...version_star|